 Peckham Architecture Headquarters

 Peckham Architecture’s LEED Platinum home headquarters is Missouri’s first Passive House Institute US (PHIUS) Certified building.
-The fully accessible home features a 1,200-square-foot office and 2,500 square feet of living space for Nick and Diane Peckham, plus a garage and unheated 3-season porch.
-A photovoltaic system makes our headquarters net-positive, which means this building produces more electricity than it consumes.
-Super insulation, LED lighting, energy recovery ventilation, an instant hot water heater and Energy Star appliances further reduce the building’s energy requirement.
+Our fully accessible home features a 1,200-square-foot office and 2,500 square feet of living space for Nick and Diane Peckham, plus a garage and unheated 3-season porch.
+This green building is net-positive, which means that it produces more electricity than it consumes.
+We achieved this level of energy efficiency using green building tools including solar panels, super insulation, LED lights, ERV (energy recovery ventilation), a tankless water heater and Energy Star appliances.
 This project has appeared in the Columbia Business Times and Columbia Missourian.